-In Figure~\ref{fig:3} we present the phase space diagrams in physical regions $\varphi>0$ for both frames.
+In Figure~\ref{fig:3}, we present the phase space diagrams in physical regions $\varphi>0$ for both frames.

-Our discussion of correspondence between the frames we start with the Jordan frame critical point $(x^{*}=-1, v^{*}=0)$ in the form of an unstable node.
-The equation of state parameter calculated at this state is $w_{\text{eff}}=\frac{1}{3}$ which corresponds to ``radiation'' like expansion of a universe.
-We have shown that this state is the single unstable critical point with open and dense set of initial conditions giving rise to beginning of a universe.
-The state under considerations is located at $\varphi^{*}=\infty$ where in our analysis $\varphi \propto R$ and from the original action integral of the theory \eqref{eq:act_orig} we find that we arrive at asymptotically conformally and scale invariant theory.
+We begin our discussion of the correspondence between the frames with the Jordan frame critical point $(x^{*}=-1, v^{*}=0)$, which is an unstable node.
+The equation of state parameter calculated at this state is $w_{\text{eff}}=\frac{1}{3}$ which corresponds to radiation-like expansion of the universe.
+We have shown that this state is the single unstable critical point with an open and dense set of initial conditions giving rise to the beginning of the universe.
+The state under consideration is located at $\varphi^{*}=\infty$ where. in our analysis, $\varphi \propto R$, and from the original action integral of the theory \eqref{eq:act_orig}, we find that we arrive at an asymptotically conformally and scale-invariant theory.

-From the equation \eqref{eq:jve} we find that the Jordan frame state $(x^{*}=-1, v^{*}=0)$ corresponds to the Einstein frame state $(\tilde{x}^{*}=-2, v^{*}=0)$.
-The Einstein frame physical state is described by Zeldovich stiff matter \cite{Zeldovich:1962,Zeldovich:1972zz} with the equation of state parameter $w_{\text{eff}}=1$.
-We have found that in the Einstein frame analysis there are two such critical points in the form of an unstable node which give rise to beginning of a universe starting from the stiff matter state.
+From the equation \eqref{eq:jve}, we find that the Jordan frame state $(x^{*}=-1, v^{*}=0)$ corresponds to the Einstein frame state $(\tilde{x}^{*}=-2, v^{*}=0)$.
+The Einstein frame physical state is described by Zeldovich stiff matter \cite{Zeldovich:1962,Zeldovich:1972zz}, with the equation of state parameter $w_{\text{eff}}=1$.
+We have found that in the Einstein frame analysis there are two such critical points in the form of an unstable node, which give rise to the beginning of a universe starting from the stiff matter state.
 This state is completely different from the Jordan frame state.

 Next, we compare the centre of the phase space the critical points $(x^{*}=0, v^{*}=0)$ and $(\tilde{x}^{*}=0, v^{*}=0)$.
-In the Jordan frame this state is described by the vanishing of the acceleration equation while divergent energy conservation condition and it corresponds to singularity.
-In the Einstein frame corresponding state is of the de Sitter state type but still plunged with a parallelly propagated singularity.
+In the Jordan frame, this state is described by the vanishing of the acceleration equation while the energy conservation condition diverges, and it corresponds to a singularity.
+In the Einstein frame, the corresponding state is of the de Sitter type but still plagued by a parallelly propagated singularity.
 The physical interpretation of both states is completely different.